-Note: The default password for a Bluefin PAX S300 is the current date in MMDDYYYY format.
-If this password fails, you may try the previous or next date.
+Note: The default password for a Bluefin PAX A80 is "9876" or "pax9876@@".
 If you need to reset your password, you will need to contact Bluefin Support.

 If the IP address assigned to your PAX device changes, you will need to update the IP address in your RepairQ Payment Device settings before RepairQ will be able to communicate with the device again.
 To prevent this from happening, you can set up the device to use a static IP.

-1. You can follow the above steps (1-6) until you are on the DHCP Type screen.
+1. You can follow the above steps (1-6) until you are in the IP Settings section.

 2. Next to the IP Settings section, tap the Dropdown Arrow and select Static.